• calverley old hall interior hero

 coh-open-day

-The restoration of Calverley Old Hall is now complete, and the building is available to be booked for stays of three nights or longer.
+The rescue of Calverley Old Hall is now complete, and the building is available to be booked for stays of three nights or longer.
 It sleeps up to 10 people in five rooms, including two accessible ground-floor bedrooms.

 Explore Calverley Old Hall